-Wuhan Placemaking Week features speakers from all over the world, whose expertise in areas ranging from urban data to public health will guide the conversation around the future of Chinese placemaking.
+Wuhan Placemaking Week featured speakers from all over the world, whose expertise in areas ranging from urban data to public health framed the conversation around the future of Chinese placemaking.
 Listed below are all international speakers for Wuhan Placemaking Week:

 Everyone has the right to live in a great place, and the right to make the place where they already live better.